Support from Kerry Convention Bureau

 Stay up-to-date with the latest travel guidelines from the Health Service Executive and access the latest travel guidelines from the Department of Foreign Affairs.

 Fáilte Ireland has consulted with industry to develop detailed and practical guidelines to prepare business event venues to operate safely.
 All of the principles in these guidelines are underpinned by advice made available from the Health & Safety Authority, Health Service Executive, Food Safety Authority Ireland, World Health Organisation and other relevant bodies.

-The operational guidelines will be regularly updated in line with Government public health advice as and when this advice evolves.
-This includes any further guidance that is given on the application of the existing social distancing requirements in specific, defined and controlled environments in the hospitality industry during periods of low incidence of the disease.
+The operational guidelines are regularly updated to ensure they remain in line with Government public health advice as this continues to evolve.
+This includes any further guidance that is given on the application of social distancing requirements in specific, defined and controlled environments in the hospitality industry during periods of low incidence of the disease

 View the current Business Event Venue Operational Guidelines +